guzey/guzey.github.io1/_posts/2017-07-29-philosophers-for-sale.md

 ---

 Zeus is short of money.
 He takes famous philosophers from the afterlife and puts them up for sale as slaves:
-"Great teachers of life are sold!", Hermes is shouting, "If you want a good life, come forward and choose one for youself!", the buyers approach the slaves and start to examine them.
+"Great teachers of life are sold!", Hermes is shouting, "If you want a good life, come forward and choose one for yourself!", the buyers approach the slaves and start to examine them.

 Pythagoras is on the platform.
 "Here's a wonderful life, a heavenly life!
 Who wants to become a superhuman?
 Who wants to learn the harmony of the creation and come to life after death?"